UPPMAX/uppmax_intro_cases/docs/naiss.md

 - The UPPMAX cloud Dis (Swedish word for "haze")  was introduced in October 2017 and upgraded during 2020.
-  - East region in the SNIC Science Cloud <https://www.uppmax.uu.se/resources/systems/the-uppmax-cloud/>
+  - East region in the Swedish Science Cloud <https://www.uppmax.uu.se/resources/systems/the-uppmax-cloud/>

 - Other clouds